 “Pentagon Claims Russia Creating Bionic Superhuman Soldiers With Brain Implants,” Sputnik News, July 8, 2016.

-Posted by Jonas E. Alexis on March 3, 2017, With 2114 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on March 3, 2017, With 2143 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.